 2. “I prefer deep conversations over small talk.”

-3. “I’m relieved when plans get cancelled.”
+3. “I’m actually relieved when plans get cancelled.”

 4. “I need time to think before responding.”